murphya14/Fitness-webpage/README.md

 To deploy this page to GitHub Pages from its [GitHub repository](https://github.com/murphya14/Fitness-webpage), the following steps were taken:
 1. Log into GitHub.
-2. From the list of repositories, select **AJGreaves/portrait-artist**.
+2. In the repositories, select **murphya14/Fitness-webpaget**.
-3. From the menu items near the top of the page, select **Settings**.
+3. Select **Settings** which is below the navigation bar.
-4. Scroll down to the **GitHub Pages** section.
+4. Go to the **GitHub Pages** section.
-5. Under **Source** click the drop-down menu labelled **None** and select **Master Branch**
+5. Click the **Source** menu and select **Master Branch**
-6. On selecting Master Branch the page is automatically refreshed, the website is now deployed.
+6. The website is now deployed.
-7. Scroll back down to the **GitHub Pages** section to retrieve the link to the deployed website.
+7. Scroll back to **GitHub Pages** section to find the link.

-At the moment of submitting this Milestone project the Development Branch and Master Branch are identical.

 ### How to run this project locally

-To clone this project from GitHub:
+Cloning this project from GitHub:
-1. Follow this link to the [Project GitHub repository](https://github.com/murphya14/Fitness-webpage).
+1. Follow this link to the [LN Fitness Github repository](https://github.com/murphya14/Fitness-webpage).
-2. Under the repository name, click "Clone or download".
+2. Click the green button on the right hand side of the screen named "Clone or download".
-3. In the Clone with HTTPs section, copy the clone URL for the repository.
+3. Copy the URL shown for the repository.
-4. In your local IDE open Git Bash.
+4. Open Git Bash in your local IDE.
-5. Change the current working directory to the location where you want the cloned directory to be made.
+5. Change working directory to the location where you want the cloned directory to be made.
-6. Type ```git clone```, and then paste the URL you copied in Step 3.
+6. Type ```git clone```, and then paste the URL you copied.
 ```console
 git clone https://github.com/USERNAME/REPOSITORY
 ```
-7. Press Enter.
-Your local clone will be created.
+7. Press Enter to create your local clone.

-Further reading and troubleshooting on cloning a repository from GitHub [here](https://help.github.com/en/articles/cloning-a-repository).

 ## Credits

+* I received inspiration from researching fitness website such as [Pat Divilly](https://www.patdivilly.com/) and [Adidas](https://www.adidas.ie/).

 ### Content
 All content in the 'About' page is fictional.